-The -mstrmode track mode is most efficient for applications that perform glGetxxx() calls in every frame.
+The -mstrmode track mode is most efficient for applications that frequently query GL state.
 The master process does not render but, in addition to packing and sending GL calls to all slave processes, it tracks the GL state on a local reference pipe.
 Slave processes render on all pipes.
 Figure 3-2 illustrates running in -mstrmode track mode.